 Only a week or two later I’d try to start a run, but then stop after less than 10 strides due to pain in the elbow – this needed looking at

 The first part of any review in fracture clinic to get an X-rays.
-It often seems like the orthopaedic team won’t make a decision on whether they can go for lunch unless someone in the team gets an X-ray to help the decision making process.
+It often seems like the orthopaedic team won’t make a decision on whether they can go for lunch unless someone in the team gets an X-ray to help the decision-making process.
 I have to be honest, I was more than happy to get the X-ray, as I wanted to know what was going on inside my arm.
 Also because the X-rays give a good idea of the healing process, which allows decisions to be made about the removal of the metal work

-The X-rays both initially look the same, however you can see that the rods have come backwards about 2 cm, compared the the original, hence the irritation and swelling.
+The X-rays both initially look the same, however, you can see that the rods have come backwards about 2 cm, compared to the original, hence the irritation and swelling.
 The extended position explains why my arm hurts when I try to straighten it, and why it doesn’t extend as far as it did a couple of months ago.
 The extend metal work now nearly touches the bone of my upper arm, the humerus, squashing the triceps muscle when it does, causing pain.

-The good part however is that the fracture lines, are filling in slowly, but effectively.
+The good part, however, is that the fracture lines, are filling in slowly, but effectively.
 The orange arrows on the bottom film point to wavy lines across the joint fracture.
 This is new strong lamella bone, which as it matures, will become hardened and strong cortical bone.
 As it does so, the fracture lines will disappear.